Dan-Boat/PyESD/README.md

 3. Alternatively, to ensure the installation in an isolated environment, virtual python environment using `conda` or `virtualenv` can be used to create a separate env for the package installation
 ## Documentation :blue_book:

 The stable version of the doc would be hosted on a specific domain (in progress).
 However, the html version in the [_build folder](./docs/_build/html/index.html).
 The direct link would be updated when the stable version of the package is released.
-However, the edited doc for the edited version can be updated by executung the make file in the doc folder:
+However, the edited doc for the edited version can be updated by executing the make file in the doc folder:
 `cd docs | make html`
 This doc compilation might require the [sphinx](https://sphinx-tutorial.readthedocs.io/start/#) if not installed as part of the dist.

 ## Examples
 The package has been used for downscaling precipitation and temperature for a catchment located in southwestern Germnany.
-We have also used it for generating future rainfall product for all the synoptic weather stations in Ghana.
+We have also used it for generating future rainfall products for all the synoptic weather stations in Ghana.
 Their respective control scripts are located in the [examples folder](./pyESD/examples/).
 Generally, the control scripts follow the modeling workflow as shown in:
 ![Downscaling steps](./img/Model%20outline-Page-1.drawio.png).
 For instance, the downscaling framework show below can be experimented with to select the robust predictor selection method and emprical transfer function for a specific location and predictand variable.
 ![modeling framework](./img/Model%20outline-Page-2.drawio.png)